ShaifArfan/shaif-s-cuisine/README.md

 ## FAQ

-### Can i use this website?

-This project is made for only educational pupose.
-The authority and team members have only right to use it for commercial case.
-Otherwise it's always free for educational purpose.

 ### How can i get started?

 You can get started by following the YouTube tutorial of this project.
 Here is the full tutorial video link: [coming soon].